TheTrustyPwo/Superposition/src/simulations/n_slit_diffraction.md

 <script type="module" src="../javascript/sim6.js"></script>

-Note: Intensity profile is normalized to the maximum intensity.
+Note: Pattern is not to scale, maximas closer together so change is observable